shader-slang/spec/proposals/030-interface-method-default-impl.md

 Note that a method in a confirming type that overrides the default implementation in the interface must be explicitly marked as `override`.
 Overriding a function that is not declared in any base interfaces is an error.

-An interesting question is what should the expected behavior be when there are overlapping method declarations in interface hierarchies.
+### `override` in Interfaces

+A method with a default implementation in an interface cannot be marked `override`, and will not override any requirements in the base interfaces.
 Consider the following:

 ```slang
 interface IBase